cnosdb/docs/docs/manage/cluster_expansion.md

 Meta maintains cluster metadata, such as Table Schema, Node survival heartbeat and load data, Vnode to Node mapping relationships, etc.

-Metadata is frequently accessed by each Node, and CnosDB chooses to maintain a strongly consistent Meta Node cluster, where Nodes subscribe to the Meta Node to pull information of interest, and all updates to metadata information are made through the Meta Node cluster.。
+Metadata is frequently accessed by each Node, and CnosDB chooses to maintain a strongly consistent Meta Node cluster, where Nodes subscribe to the Meta Node to pull information of interest, and all updates to metadata information are made through the Meta Node cluster..

 [//]: # (TODO: 修改图片大小)
 ![](../source/_static/img/cluster_metas.jpg)